statamic/docs/content/collections/tags/nav.md

 ## Multi-level Nav Example Recursion {#multi-level}

-Build an infinitely deep nav is possible by using recursion.
+Building an infinitely deep nav is possible by using recursion.

 ```
 <ul>